not-fl3/miniquad/docs/cross-platform-logs.md

 # Cross-platform logs with miniquad

 Miniquad is cross-platform layer between rust code and target platforms rendering API.
 Console API necessary for logs are some kind of output API and its on miniquads responsibility to abstract it away.
-On the other hand, using `log-rs` with different frontends are the most common way to do logging in rust cosystem.
+On the other hand, using `log-rs` with different frontends are the most common way to do logging in rust ecosystem.

 So there are two different ways to send log messages into console with miniquad:

 ## 1. With log-rs

 Use `debug!`, `warn!`, `trace!`, `info!` macroses from `log-rs` just like with any other library.
 The only issue - special logging frontend for wasm will be needed.
-Fortunately, there is one: `sapp-console-log`.
+Fortunately, there is one: [`sapp-console-log`](https://github.com/canadaduane/sapp-console-log).

-dependencies to Cargo.toml:
+dependencies to `Cargo.toml`:
 ```toml
 [dependencies]
 log = "0.4"

 [target.wasm32-unknown-unknown.dependencies]
 sapp-console-log = "0.1"

 [target.'cfg(not(target_arch = "wasm32")'.dependencies]
 env_logger = "0.7" # any other log-rs frontend will work fine as well
 ```

-initialization in main.rs:
+initialization in `main.rs`:
 ```rust
 fn main() {
     #[cfg(target_arch = "wasm32")]